Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \subsubsection{Connecting the local models}

 In the subsection we conclude Theorem \ref{prp:symp_trop} by gluing together the local models provided in Proposition \ref{prp:Local_node} and Proposition \ref{prp:local interior} above.

-The local model at an interior vertex gives us a $m_j$ copies of the boundary corresponding to $\bw_j$, equidistant in our parametrisation of $T^2$.
+The local model at an interior vertex gives us $m_j$ copies of the boundary corresponding to $\bw_j$, equidistant in our parametrisation of $T^2$.
 We now follow the path that passes through $p_j$, as in Proposition \ref{prp:local interior}:

-\begin{itemize} \item[-] If it hits another interior vertex, we just follow this constant cycles and the surfaces glue naturally. \item[-] If it hits a boundary vertex over the boundary of $P_X$, we build the surface again by keeping the cycles constant, and the cycles smoothly collapses to a point since near the boundary of $P_X$ we have a toric model. \end{itemize}
+\begin{itemize} \item[-] If it hits another interior vertex, we just follow these constant cycles and the surfaces glue naturally. \item[-] If it hits a boundary vertex over the boundary of $P_X$, we build the surface again by keeping the cycles constant, and the cycles smoothly collapses to a point since near the boundary of $P_X$ we have a toric model. \end{itemize}

-Now, due to the nature of the boundaries coming out of Proposition \ref{prp:Local_node}, we need to do additional work in order to glue to the local models given by Proposition \ref{prp:Local_node}, as follows (recall Figure \ref{fig:Loc_disks}).
+Now, due to the nature of the boundaries resulting from Proposition \ref{prp:Local_node}, we need to do additional work in order to glue to the local models given by Proposition \ref{prp:Local_node}, as follows (recall Figure \ref{fig:Loc_disks}).

 To connect $k$ straight cycles, which we color in red, to $k$ curling cycles, which we color blue -- see again Figure \ref{fig:Loc_disks} -- we consider dimers as the ones illustrated in Figure \ref{fig:Conn_Dimer}.
 The figures depicts the cases $k = 3$ and $4$, and readily generalizes for any $k \ge 1$.
 Independent of $k$, the components containing the vertices of these dimer models are either a bi-gon, a $3$-gon or a $4$-gon.
 The analysis for getting a symplectic embedding for each of these pieces, especially the $3$-gons and the bi-gons, is similar to the one we made in the proof of Proposition \ref{prp:local interior}, and we employ the analogous terminology now.